Explore Dharavi’s Kumbharwada: From Local Gem To a Global Attraction

 True to its name, ‘Kumbhar’ translates to ‘potter’ and ‘Wada’ signifying ‘colony,’ Kumbharwada spans 12 acres and is exclusively dedicated to the art of pottery.
-In this unique enclave, every inch of the settlement resonates with the rhythmic pulse of the pottery business, shaping its inhabitants’ livelihoods and cultural fabric.
+In this unique enclave, every inch of the settlement resonates with the rhythmic pulse of the pottery industry, shaping the livelihoods and cultural fabric of its inhabitants.

 History Of Kumbharwada